American Navy veteran held in Iranian prison since July on unspecified charges: report

 CLICK HERE TO GET THE FOX NEWS APP

-Joanne White said he was scheduled to return to the U.S. from Iran through Dubai in the United Arab Emirates on July 27, but her son never boarder his flight.
+Joanne White said her son was scheduled to return to the U.S. from Iran through Dubai in the United Arab Emirates on July 27, but her son never boarder his flight.

 She shortly filed a missing-person report with the State Department, prompting the Department of Homeland Security to contact her.
-The State Department told her three weeks ago that he’s currently in an Iranian prison.
+The State Department told her three weeks ago that he’s currently in an Iranian prison, the report said.

 "All I know is that he is alive and they were putting in a request for a consular visit by the Swiss."